Average and minimum salary in Oslo, Norway: this post brings information regarding income and economic conditions in Oslo, the capital of Norway

 Norway is one of the wealthiest countries in the world, attracting qualified workforce to the country on a constant basis.
 Its capital Oslo, offers a high quality of living and may be the ideal place for professionals seeking career growth.

 Minimum Salary in Oslo, Norway

 There is no official minimum salary in Norway, in a trend typical of Nordic economies like Sweden.
 However, minimum wages are determined by collective agreements in most economic sectors.
-The average minimum salary in Norway for sectors with an agreement is of around 170 NOK per hour, or approximately 21 USD.
+Most economic sectors in Norway in fact do have an agreement.

 More information on the minimum wages in Norway per economic sector are available on the Arbeidstilsynet website.